sokinpui/3100_Project/doc/README.md

 *   **[Backend API Reference](./api_reference.md)**
     *   A high-level overview of the FastAPI backend endpoints, covering authentication, data management (CRUD, import/export), reporting, settings, and licence management.
 Links to the interactive Swagger/ReDoc UI for full details.
 *   **[Backend Configuration Guide](./configuration.md)**
     *   Explains how the backend manages configuration, particularly the database connection (local SQLite vs. cloud/custom PostgreSQL), the role of `config_manager.py`, `seta_config.json`, and the `SETA_USER_DATA_PATH` environment variable.
-Includes the note about the untested nature of the database switching feature.
+Includes a note about the untested nature of the database switching feature.

 ---